lukasbar/k8s/README.md

 ## Cluster Configuration

-### Single-Node Cluster
+### Node Configuration
-- 1 VM with 1 CPU and 6GB RAM
-- Suitable for development and testing
+- ARM-based instances (VM.Standard.A1.Flex)
+- Configurable number of nodes (1-2 for Always Free tier)
-- All components run on a single node
+- Each node with:

-### Multi-Node Cluster
-- Up to 4 VMs, each with 1 CPU and 6GB RAM
+  - 1-4 OCPUs
+  - 6-24 GB memory
-- First node acts as the control plane
+- Oracle Linux 8 as the base image
-- Additional nodes join as workers
-- Network Load Balancer for API server access

-## Network Configuration
+### Network Configuration
 The infrastructure includes:
 - VCN with a public subnet
 - Internet Gateway for external access